 Even if you do not feel intoxicated, you can still be arrested for driving while impaired at a DUI checkpoint.
-Your cool, collected conduct can mean you go home instead of to jail.
+Your relaxed, collected demeanor can mean you go home instead of jail.
 Nesci & St. Louis provides these helpful recommendations if you encounter a sobriety checkpoint:

-- Approach the checkpoint slowly and obey any directions the officers give, such as where to park your vehicle.
+- Approach the checkpoint slowly and obey the officers' directions, such as where to park your vehicle.

 - Do not roll down your window until an officer tells you to do so.

-- Politely request to speak with a lawyer prior to performing any tests, including field sobriety tests if asked.
+- You have the right to politely request to speak with a lawyer before performing any tests, including field sobriety tests or taking a preliminary breath test if asked.

 - Always remain calm and respectful.